Mirtia/Rhadamanthus/README.md

 ## Overview

 A Virtual Machine Introspection (VMI) framework for detecting Linux rootkits and malicious kernel modifications using  [LibVMI](https://libvmi.com/).
-This project is designed to help with collecting information about potential rootkit indicators on a running virtual machine (Dom0) using a privileged virtual machine (DomU).
+This project is designed to help with collecting information about potential rootkit indicators on a running virtual machine (DomU) using a privileged virtual machine (Dom0).
 It can be used as a base later on, to develop a machine learning approach for linux kernel-mode rootkit detection.

 🤔 If I had to pitch this, I would say "An amateurish downgraded untested DRAKVUF that focuses in kernel-mode rootkit detection and has a response format I prefer".